Sartor93/MTCGen/README.md

 2. Make your changes, respecting the existing style (JUCE conventions, tabs/spaces).
 3. Submit a pull request with a clear description of your additions.

+Should you realize that the coding style differs from common best practices feel free to let me know.
+This tool was created with the use of ChatGPT, so it might not be the best style.

 ## License

 Distributed under the MIT License.
 See [LICENSE](LICENSE) for details.